jkulawik/mongo-api/README.md

 All endpoints and methods are listed there, but a simplified API documentation is available in this markdown file.

+To populate the database with example data, POST to `/repopulate` (e.g. using the Swagger docs).

 # As a Docker container

 Make sure the `connect_info.txt` file in the project folder contains valid connection data before building.